Toward Better Temporal Structures for Geopolitical Events Forecasting: Introduction

 Examining the stored events in databases such as POLECAT~\citep{halterman2023plover}, we observe that many events involve group(s) of entities interacting with each other.
 Specifically, two types of such events are more common: 1) \textbf{Group-Type:} a group of entities (>2) having the same mutual relationship, and 2) \textbf{Set2Set-Type:} a group of entities taking an action against another group of entities (>2 total entities).
 However, trying to express such events within existing structures is difficult, as the simple structure of directed edges between two entities fails to properly represent them without imposing further issues, such as sparsity (see \autoref{sec:htkg_lim}).
 To mitigate this problem, this work derives a formalization for hyper-relational temporal knowledge generalized hypergraphs (HTKGHs), which support an arbitrary number of primary entities and second-order edges, enabling efficient expression of more complex geopolitical events (see \autoref{sec:htkgh}).
 Moreover, we introduce a new dataset, \texttt{htkgh-polecat}, which utilizes the HTKGH formalization, based on the POLECAT database.
 Our statistics show that roughly one in four facts in \texttt{htkgh-polecat} follows one of the newly supported complex formats (see \autoref{sec:data}).

 In recent years, LLMs have been extensively studied as a new approach to solving TKG queries, as they offer an easy-to-use approach that works out of the box with many structures via small amounts of prompting~\citep{lee-etal-2023-temporal,xia-etal-2024-chain}.
 Such capabilities mainly stem from the extensive pre-training stage they undergo, where they are exposed to copious amounts of information, learning complex syntactical and semantic relationships between concepts and entities.
 Notably, these capabilities extend beyond simple memorization, as they have demonstrated some level of general pattern recognition even when both semantic and syntactic information are hidden~\citep{lee-etal-2023-temporal}.
-One of the common tasks on TKGs is relation prediction, which in many ways mirrors common logical reasoning tasks for LLMs.
 In this work, we evaluate the reasoning capabilities of LLMs over complex facts using the newly introduced dataset.
 Our experiments highlight the impressive adaptiveness of LLMs when reasoning over information that is hidden or tampered with in a way that goes against the models' prior beliefs (see \autoref{sec:exp}).
+Moreover, we demonstrate the empirical performance and inference time improvements that can be achieved using HTKGH over the existing structures.

-To summarize, our contributions are as follows: \begin{itemize}[itemsep=0.01cm] \item We highlight the shortcomings of HTKG and present an analysis of HTKGH as a generalization that enables efficient expression of complex facts common in geopolitical events. \item We introduce \texttt{htkgh-polecat} and its variations, a new dataset based on POLECAT that utilizes HTKGH formalization and employs strict heuristics to ensure validity and density. \item We analyze popular LLMs on the relation prediction task, showcasing their high performance and resilience, while highlighting the effects of various related confounding factors. \end{itemize}
+To summarize, our contributions are as follows: \begin{itemize}[itemsep=0.01cm] \item We highlight the shortcomings of HTKG and present an analysis of HTKGH as a generalization that enables efficient expression of complex facts common in geopolitical events. \item We introduce \texttt{htkgh-polecat} and its variations, a new dataset based on POLECAT that utilizes HTKGH formalization and employs strict heuristics to ensure validity and density. \item We adapt and analyze popular LLMs and graph-based models on our dataset, showcasing critical gains that can be achieved using the HTKGH formalization on performance and inference time, while also highlighting the impact of various confounding factors. \end{itemize}